 • Sweet Butter: Try a drizzle of honey or a sprinkle of cinnamon for a delicious spread on toast or scones.

 Making your own butter connects you to a huge global tradition.
-The worldwide butter market was valued at around USD 29.08 billion, and a big part of that is driven by people wanting premium and specialty butters—exactly what you're doing in your own kitchen.
+The worldwide butter market was valued at around USD 29.08 billion, and a big part of that is driven by people wanting premium and specialty butters.
+Exactly what you're doing in your own kitchen.
 You can learn more about the global butter market trends and see how your small-batch project fits into the bigger picture.

-Common Questions About Making Butter at Home
+Common Questions When Making Butter at Home

-Why Isn't My Cream Turning Into Butter?
+Q: Why Isn't My Cream Turning Into Butter?

-This is, without a doubt, the most frequent roadblock.
+A: This is, without a doubt, the most frequent roadblock.
 The culprit is almost always temperature.

-On the other hand, if your cream is too warm, the fat becomes too soft and won't solidify properly.
-Instead of getting those beautiful, distinct butter clumps, you'll end up with a greasy, soupy mess.
 Patience is also key here; sometimes it just takes a few more minutes of agitation than you expect.
 Don't give up too soon!

-Don't Throw Away the Buttermilk!
-That liquid left over after your butter clumps form?
-That's real, traditional buttermilk.
-It’s a baker's secret weapon, perfect for making incredibly tender pancakes, biscuits, and scones.
+Buttermilk Use: It’s a baker's secret weapon, perfect for making incredibly tender pancakes, biscuits, and scones.
 Just store it in a sealed jar in the fridge for up to a week.
+Learning how to store your homemade dairy products is a key homesteading skill.

 Learning how to store your homemade goods is a key homesteading skill.
 For more ideas, our guide on preserving food at home can help you make the most of your kitchen creations.